-AN ACT CONCERNING THE ILLEGAL USE OF CERTAIN VEHICLES AND STREET TAKEOVERS.
+AN ACT CONCERNING THE ILLEGAL USE OF CERTAIN VEHICLES AND STREET TAKEOVERS

-SUMMARY

-This bill makes several changes in laws related to street takeovers and the illegal use of motor vehicles, including all-terrain vehicles (ATVs).
+SUMMARY: This act makes several changes in laws related to street takeovers and the illegal use of motor vehicles, including all-terrain vehicles (ATVs).
 Principally, it:

-- 1. changes the license penalties for violating a state law against illegal street racing and street takeovers, including setting a two-year license suspension for a third or subsequent violation (§ 4); - 2. authorizes municipalities to adopt ordinances that penalize street takeovers (§ 3); - 3. allows municipalities to destroy ATVs, dirt bikes, and minimotorcycles that are seized and forfeited for violating a municipal ordinance and allows all municipalities, not just those over a certain size, to adopt ordinances for the seizure and forfeiture of dirt bikes or mini-motorcycles for violations (§§ 1 & 2); - 4. limits, to 90 days, current protections from forfeiture for ATVs, dirt bikes, and mini-motorcycles by requiring their owner or lienholder to pick them up within that timeframe (§§ 1 & 2); - 5. sets a minimum \$2,000 fine for a subsequent offense of (a) evading responsibility in an accident causing property damage or (b) driving a vehicle for an illegal race, contest, demonstration, or street takeover (§ 5); and - 6. requires violations of municipal ordinances regulating ATVs, snowmobiles, dirt bikes, mini-motorcycles, and street takeovers to be processed through the Centralized Infractions Bureau (see BACKGROUND), unless the municipality has established by ordinance a payment and hearing procedure for the violation that complies with state law (§ 6).
+- authorizes municipalities to adopt ordinances that penalize street takeovers (§ 3); - allows municipalities to destroy ATVs, dirt bikes, and mini-motorcycles that are seized and forfeited for violating a municipal ordinance and allows all municipalities, not just those over a certain size, to adopt ordinances for the seizure and forfeiture of dirt bikes or mini-motorcycles for violations (§§ 1 & 2); - 3. limits, to 90 days, protections from forfeiture for ATVs, dirt bikes, and mini-motorcycles by requiring their owner or lienholder to pick them up within that timeframe (§§ 1 & 2); - 4. sets a minimum \$2,000 fine for a subsequent offense of (a) evading responsibility in an accident causing property damage or (b) driving a vehicle for an illegal race, contest, demonstration, or street takeover (§ 5); - 5. changes the license penalties for violating a state law against illegal street racing and street takeovers, including setting a two-year license suspension for a third or subsequent violation (§ 4); and - 6. requires violations of municipal ordinances regulating ATVs, snowmobiles, dirt bikes, mini-motorcycles, and street takeovers to be processed through the Centralized Infractions Bureau (see BACKGROUND), unless the municipality has established by ordinance a payment and hearing procedure for the violation that complies with state law (§ 6).